 You should be taught the techniques well enough and gain a very solid foundation, so much so that you will be able to sing in any genre - whether pop, classical, jazz, etc. It is only if you decide to concentrate on one genre that you love very much eventually, only then you can concentrate and specialise, and your teacher will support you.
 Good technique is good technique.
 And good technique enables you to sing anything and be versatile!

 FUNDAMENTALS OF A GOOD SINGING TEACHER

-If your teacher has no knowledge of reading music, and cannot accompany you on piano/keyboard/guitar, and is grabbing sounds from the air to teach you, this is an inadequately trained singing teacher!
-All the techniques and rudiments should be taught with the teacher playing the piano/keyboard/guitar for you.
-She/He should teach the techniques using scales, while checking your pitch against the piano/keyboard/guitar.
+If your teacher has no knowledge of reading music, and cannot accompany you on piano/keyboard/guitar, and is grabbing sounds from the air to teach you, then you are just being taught to mimic sounds like a parrot, and this is an inadequately trained singing teacher!
+All the techniques and rudiments should be taught with the teacher playing the piano/keyboard/guitar for you, accompanying you and checking your pitch against the piano/keyboard/guitar.

 How will your teacher and you be able to tell if you are in pitch, unless you pitch it against an instrument?
 Your teacher should also be able to accompany you while you are singing.
 Teachers who teach singing using only instrumental tracks and are not able read and play music themselves, are not able to read the charts to your songs and and are not able to accompany you, are inadequately trained to teach singing.